Meet the Team

 Hello, My name is Joshua Fein-Brown, I am a fully qualified and registered Osteopath and Naturopath.
 I qualified from the British College of Osteopathic Medicine with a Masters degree in Osteopathy and a Diploma in Naturopathy.

 The treatment I offer is specially tailored to the needs of each individual, ensuring high-quality care that is unique to you.
 I use a combination of movement and dietary advice, hands-on techniques, and exercise.
 My Naturopathic training allows me to do in-depth dietary analysis and give nutritional advice.
 All these tools I use help relax muscles, reduce pain, improve mobility and restore you back to where you want to be.
 I have an active interest in preventative medicine so that together we can make you stronger, healthier and more mobile to stop those aches and pains from coming back in the future.
-In my treatments you are the centre, weather you want to be rid of pain, have a better diet or just get better at moving, we make sure to do the best things to suit your individual needs every step of the way.
+In my treatments you are the centre, whether you want to be rid of pain, have a better diet or just get better at moving, we make sure to do the best things to suit your individual needs every step of the way.

 I have plentiful experience treating a wide range of conditions throughout my career.
 I have a particular interest in chronic pain, fibromyalgia and other complex pain states.
 For these complicated conditions I understand that simply using manual therapy may not be enough.
 To make a real change to peoples lives suffering from the persistent pain I use a much more holistic, biopsychosocial approach.
 In the past, I have worked with many people suffering from chronic pain, and together, we were able to make significant changes to their quality of life.